learn-co-students/module-4-code-challenge-round-1-denver-web-career-031119-mod-4-challenge-1558725634/README.md

 **Please implement the following user stories:**
 - As a user, you should be able to see a table of transactions.
 - As a user, you should be able to enter text into an input field and dynamically filter the list of transactions by either description or category as you type.
+- As a user, when you click on the table header for "Description" or "Category", the table should render the transactions sorted by that criteria. (e.g. if you click "Description", the transactions should be sorted based on their description text.)
+Be sure that if a filter is being applied from your search, only the filtered transactions should be sorted.

 ![example project](https://s3-us-west-2.amazonaws.com/curriculum-content/immersive_assessments/react-challenge.gif)